mtmorgan/HCABiocTraining/README.md

    / *Bioconductor* 'Orchestrating Single-Cell Analysis with Bioconductor' ([OSCA][]).

-4. Integrating single cell data into _R_ and _Bioconductor_ workflows
+4. Integrating single cell data into _R_ and _Bioconductor_ workflows.

 5. Prospects for multimodal, spatial and extended analysis.